 Aeroplan & Porter Airlines

-You can read the full press release here, and I’ve highlighted some key segments below:
+You can read the full press release here by Aimia Inc, and I’ve highlighted some key segments below:

-On today's announcement, Jeremy Rabe was quoted as saying:
+On today’s announcement, Jeremy Rabe, the CEO of Aimia Inc. was quoted as saying:

 As it stands, June 2020 will be your last opportunity to redeem Aeroplan miles for travel on Air Canada and Star Alliance airlines.
 Since you can book flights quite far out in advance, that effectively gives you until mid-2021 to travel on Star Alliance using Aeroplan miles.
 July will herald the beginning of the Porter partnership (and presumably many others as well; see below), and you’ll start earning and redeeming miles with Porter Airlines flights well.